danchoi/soywiki/README.markdown

 * outliner-like capability with expand-command
 * operates on all POSIX systems (e.g. OS X, Linux, FreeBSD)

-SoyWiki is editor-centric.
-More than that, it's Vim-centric.
 The current version of SoyWiki expects you to be fairly good at using Vim.
 More than 80 percent of the SoyWiki codebase implements the VimScript interface layer.

-While it forces you to learn Vim (which is a good thing to learn in any case), SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
+On the other hand, SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
 To make a piece of text work with SoyWiki, it just needs to use CamelCase WikiWords.
 Beyond that, you can mark up your text any way you want, using Markdown, Texttile, AsciiDoc, or nothing.

+## Philosophy

 But why Vim?
 And why CamelCase WikiWords?
-To answer these two questions is to set forth SoyWiki's philosophy.
+To answer these questions, we need to go back to wiki fundamentals.

-What is a wiki?
-In a gist, it's a respository of useful wisdom and information should be easy and efficient to (1) navigate, (2) edit, and (3) reorganize.
+What's a wiki?
+In a gist, it's a respository of useful wisdom and information should be easy and efficient to navigate, edit, and reorganize.

-Sounds simple, but what is easy for the beginner is often not efficient for the proficient user.
-In fact it can feel downright backward and barbaric.
+But what is easy for the beginner is often not efficient for the proficient user.
+This is especially so when wikis force everyone to do everything through a web-browser interface.
+Web browser interfaces are not terrible.
+But the difference between using a web browser interface to edit and navigate textual content and using a real text editor in a full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-Many wiki platforms compromise (1) (2) and (3) because they feature a web-browser interface.
-And they feature a web browser interface because they want to make it as easy as possible
+By building on Vim's existing strengths, SoyWiki make its possible to navigate, edit, and reorganize wiki content at speeds that leave web-based wikis munching dust.
+The main goal of SoyWiki is to make it possible to consult and mold wiki content at the speed of thought.

+In fact it can feel downright backward.
+"Backward" is exactly what Vim users are muttering to themselves whenever they are forced to use a text box on a web page to edit text.

+In order to let untrusted, fallible people edit the wiki, wikis have generally added audit trails, a.k.a.  page revision histories, along with the ability to revert pages to states prior to any act of vandalism or bad judgment.
+This points to the fourth major characteristic of wikis, which that (4) they are are versioned.